InfuseAI/primehub-site/docs/job-artifact.md

 1. Go to the **Artifacts** tab.
 You will see all the two artifacts you just created
    ![](assets/jartifact_link.png)

-## Rentention
+## Retention

 By default, the artifacts are kept only 7 days.
 The system will clean up the expired artifacts everyday.

-## Size and file count Limit
+## Size and File Count Limit

-By default, a job can have at most `100Mb` by size and `1000` artifacts.
+By default, a job can have at most `100MB` by size and `1000` artifacts.
 If a job exceeds the limit, no files would be copied.